NickKirschke/GreekMe/README.md

 This project was built to solve the organization issue for Greek life at universities.
 Providing a means of role specific content sharing, chat, and event management.
 To be release on iOS and Android.

-I am the sole developer.
+I am the only developer.